Visual Cognition Research Lab

 Adema, Juliana B.A. (honours)

 Juliana was an honours student at VisCoRe (co-supervised by Sylvain Gagnon in the Driving Lab) in 2017-2018.
 She completed a project on distracted driving.
-She is currently pursuing graduate studies in Philosophy.
+She went on to pursue graduate studies in Philosophy.

 Olivier completed his Honours thesis here in 2018.
 His work concerned the effects of facial expression on face recognition.
-He is currently a psychometrician.
+He went on to defend earn his Ph.D. in experimental psychology in 2025 in the CHEO Research Institute.

 Chahnour, Houssein